mkarneim/pojobuilder/README.md

 About
 -----

-PojoBuilder is a Java 6 compliant annotation processor that generates a fluent builder class for POJOs (Plain Old Java Object).
+The PojoBuilder Generator is a Java 6 compliant annotation processor that generates a fluent builder class for POJOs (Plain Old Java Object).

 The generated builder provides

-* a fluent interface for specifying values for the POJO's properties
+* a fluent interface for specifying values for the pojo's properties
-* and a "build()" method for creating a new POJO instance with these values.
+* and a "build()" method for creating a new pojo instance with these values.

-Here is an example of how you could use a generated POJO Builder from your code:
+Here is an example of how you could use a generated pojo builder from your code:

 	Contact james = new ContactBuilder()
 		.withSurname("Bond")